Floods claim 71 lives so far

 Besides, one person in Moulvibazar remains missing.

-Meanwhile, the flood situation in Feni, Comilla, Noakhali and Laxmipur districts has been improving.
+Besides, the situation in Feni, Cumilla, Noakhali and Laxmipur districts is improving, the report added.

-As part of its relief efforts, the ministry as of yesterday disbursed Tk 4.52 crore in cash, 20,650 tonnes of rice, 15,000 packs or sacks of dry and other foods, Tk 35 lakh for children's food, and another Tk 35 lakh for cattle feed.
+Meanwhile, the Flood Forecasting and Warning Centre (FFWC) in a bulletin yesterday forecast that water level of Brahmaputra-Jamuna rivers may remain stable in next 48 hours.

-Also, 1,86,100 packs of relief materials, including dry food, clothes and drinking water collected by the Anti-Discrimination Students' Movement were sent to the flood-hit areas through the Department of Disaster Management.
+"Ganga-Padma water level is stable.
+The water level of both the rivers may remain stable in the next 48 hours," said the bulletin released at 9:00am yesterday.

 Comments